 I usually only have to say the word “biryani” to put the twinkle into Desi’s eyes, because it is one of his most favorite foods.
 And I can’t deny that it puts a song in my heart too.
 Especially when it’s as easy to make as this one is.

-My mixed-vegetable biryani with lentils is very versatile, and you can try using all sorts of veggies in here.
+My biryani with mixed vegetables and lentils is very versatile, and you can try using all sorts of veggies in here.
 And so long as you have your spices right, it’s hard to mess this one up.

 I served this biryani with a vegan coriander raita made with tofu that’s luscious and creamy and almost ridiculously good for you.